MohamedGAmin/Arabic-NameVerification/README.md

 2- 1971 females and 1877 males real names

-Total of 3848 fake 3848 real names located in `generated_dataset/`
+Total of 3848 fake and 3848 real names located in `generated_dataset/`

+## 2- Core Model

+The model used was LSTM for character level and below is the architecture of the model